jondashkyle/hardly-everything/README.md

   - switch to rooch
   - update build system
   - move from firebase to digital ocean
+  - move loaded check from main view to plugin
 - promo
 - options
   - open links in new tab